 Steel holder is an already available and can utilize in our project as well.
-The holder can make from any material, but the steel holder is strong and able to bear a lot of pressure applied by the user as show in the figure below.
+Holder can make from any material, but the steel holder is strong and able to bear lot of pressure apply by the user as showing below in the figure.